gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 ## Conclusion
 I see a lot of "agile" in the things that work well for me.
 Things like inspect and adapt, continuous improvement, small steps, iterate, TDD.
 The LLM is trained on and born into a waterfall world.
 When I look at the tooling people develop around it, and the things people do with it, I often see waterfall, too.
 And I see a lot of legacy code going to emerge.
 Maybe we can do better.

+## Influences & Inspirations

+It was LLewellyn Falco who first showed me the starter symbol as well as the process file pattern.
+The idea and framing of Augmented Coding was at first sparked by Kent Beck.
+I discovered subtasking through the usage of Roo Code which already had this feature.